Hermitian Lie algebroids over analytic spaces: Abstract

 \section{Abstract}

-We develop some properties of complex Riemannian geometry for complex algebraic varieties and study Hermitian metrics on analytic spaces.
-Then, we define Hermitian metrics on a holomorphic Lie algebroid and consider the associated characteristic foliation with a canonically induced inner product.
-Later, we examine hypercohomologies associated with leaf spaces, leaves and some $\mathcal{L}$-invariant subspaces for the characteristic foliation $\mathfrak{a}(\mathcal{L})$ of a holomorphic Lie algebroid $\mathfrak{a}: \mathcal{L} \rightarrow \mathcal{T}_X$ over a Hermitian manifold $X$.
-Additionally, we extend the notion equivariant de Rham cohommology in the analytic case.
+We explore complex Riemannian geometry and Hermitian metrics on complex algebraic varieties and analytic spaces, respectively.
+In particular, we introduce Hermitian metrics on holomorphic Lie algebroids and examine the associated characteristic foliation with its canonically induced inner product.
+Furthermore, we study hypercohomologies related to the leaf space, leaves, and certain invariant subspaces arising from the characteristic foliation of a holomorphic Lie algebroid over a Hermitian manifold.
+Finally, we extends the concept of equivariant de Rham cohomology to the setting of Hermitian Lie algebroids.